 LOCATION 701 Oakwood Ave, Raleigh, NC 27601.
 You may drive into the cemetery and you will find our ticket table 100 yards up the driveway.

 For additional information, please call 919.834.4001.

-Every October, Burning Coal Theatre partners with the historic Oakwood Cemetery to present a series of short plays based on the lives of people buried in the Oakwood Cemetery, their partners, neighbors, associates and nemeses’.
+Every October, Burning Coal Theatre partners with the historic Oakwood Cemetery to present a plays based on the lives of people buried in the Oakwood Cemetery, their partners, neighbors, associates and nemeses’.